 Food: the trademark Dosas at ‘The Dosa Plaza’- a must try

-Brick making kilns and artistically constructed cottages of raw bricks and tiles dotted some stretch of the bordering village.
-We proceeded through the serene greens of vegetable farms and yellow blossomed mustard fields to reach the junction of Thally town where the temple fair seemed to be happening beside the huge Thally lake..
+Brick making kilns and artistically structures built with raw bricks and tiles dotted some stretch of the bordering village.
+We proceeded through the serene greens of vegetable farms and yellow blossomed mustard fields to reach the junction of Thally town.
+The temple fair seemed to be happening beside the huge Thally lake.
 We thought of giving it a miss owing to the village crowd and proceeded towards our next destination: ‘Devarabetta’.

-We spotted the twin hills from a distance and our excitement was at its peak..
-We passed through rough countryside terrain and kaccha road that finally lead us to the temple at the foothill.
+We were excited as we spotted the twin hills from a distance.
+We passed through rough countryside terrain and kaccha roads that finally lead us to the temple at the foothill of Devarabetta.

 The Vishnu temple enroute to Devarabetta from Thally

 But on our way back, I found an interesting piece of architecture, I wanted to explore more.
 We parked our bike and walked into this old temple complex.
 The door to the sanctum was closed.
 There was no one around who could throw some light about this place.
 However, the design looked liked a scaled down version of the temple at Tirupathi, suggesting that it was dedicated to Lord Vishnu.
 There was an old well, a wooden temple car and a dilapidated mantap adjacent to the temple.
 Further, with my little knowledge of temple architecture, I recognise that the art had some relevance to the Chola style of architecture (the stairs had resemblance to the Varadaraja Perumal Temple at Kanchipuram & the Big temple at Tanjavur).

 I would be really happy if someone could help me out in knowing the actuals about the history of this temple.
 The map of the temple is shared below.